 Source: (Prime Minister's Strategy Unit.
 2004)

 In 2005 the UK Government undertook a value for money analysis of Government investment in different types of childcare.
-The choice was between higher cost "integrated" childcare centres, providing a range of services to both children and parents, or lower cost "non-integrated" centres that provided basic childcare facilities.
+The choice was between higher cost "integrated" childcare centres, providing a range of services to children and parents, or lower-cost "non-integrated" centres that provided basic childcare facilities.

 The analysis included both a 'hard exercise' and a 'soft exercise'.
 The hard exercise identified, quantified and monetised direct costs and benefits.
 The soft exercise identified and described qualitatively non-monetisable impacts, leading to option ranking.

 - Cost-benefit analysis should normally be undertaken for any project which involves policy development, capital expenditure, use of assets or setting of standards.
 Depending on the nature of the issue, it will sometimes be very quick and easy.
 At other times it will require complex economic analysis best conducted by a professional evaluator experienced in CBA techniques.